-In 2014 Brendan received the Award of Excellence 2015 for the structural design of ADAMVS Wine Library and Tasting Room, located in Angwin, Napa County, from the Structural Engineers Association of Northern California (SEAONC).
+Brendan received the Award of Excellence 2015 for the structural design of ADAMVS Wine Library and Tasting Room, located in Angwin, Napa County, from the Structural Engineers Association of Northern California (SEAONC).
 In 2014 he received SEAONC's Award of Merit for New Construction for the CAD/CAM facility at Wurster Hall, College of Environmental Design, UC Berkeley.
-This project was very special for Brendan because he spent many hours working in the shop at Wurster Hall while a graduate student in the 1990s.
+This project was special for Brendan, because he spent many hours working in the wood shop at Wurster Hall as a graduate student back in the 1990s.
 In 2013, Brendan received the Green GOOD DESIGN Award, presented by the The Chicago Athenaeum & The European Centre for Architecture, Art, Design, and Urban Studies for the East Bay Center for the Performing Arts in Richmond California.
-In 2011, Brendan received the Award of Merit for Retrofit/Alteration from SEAONC for the structural design of the East Bay Center.
-In 2010 Brendan received the Certificate of Merit for his entry in the 2010 Structural Steel Design Detail Competition held by SEAONC's seismology committee.
+In 2011, he received the Award of Merit for Retrofit/Alteration from SEAONC for the structural design of the East Bay Center.
+Brendan received the Certificate of Merit for his entry in the 2010 Structural Steel Design Detail Competition held by SEAONC's seismology committee.

-At CCA, Brendan teaches structures, as well as a number of building technology seminars that explore both the tectonic potential of structure as well as fundamental concepts of shelter and disaster resilience.
+At CCA, Brendan teaches structures, as well as a number of building technology seminars that explore the tectonic potential of structure as well as fundamental concepts of shelter and disaster resilience.
 On the Oakland Campus he can be found teaching 3D: Shifting 2d+3d in the First Year Program -- one component of the freshmen core classes taught across all majors.
-He's accepted an invitation to Italy to give a lecture to CCA's Rome program on site at Pier Luigi Nervi's iconic Palazzetto dello Sport.
+In 2014 he accepted an invitation to Italy to give a lecture to CCA's Rome summer program on site at Pier Luigi Nervi's iconic Palazzetto dello Sport.
 This past summer, 2015, he was invited back as a guest critic, and he gave a talk atop St. Peter's Dome!

 He has been teaching at CCA since the fall semester of 2006.